Jenny Owen Youngs: Transmitter Failure

 Youngs released her second album, Transmitter Failure, on May 26, 2009.
 She supported Regina Spektor in her 2009 tour promoting the album Far.

 Youngs collaborated with Xian Hawkins under the moniker Bell Horses, which resulted in the album This Loves Last Time (2009).
 In the fall of 2009, Youngs performed alongside Chuck Ragan, Jim Ward, Tim Barry, Joey Cape, Dave Hause, Frank Turner, and others as part of the 2009 Revival Tour.

 An Unwavering Band of Light

 On July 1, 2010, Youngs launched a Kickstarter campaign to fund her third album and reached her goal of $20,000 in 28 hours.
 Her drummer, Elliot Jacobson, had his chest waxed as an incentive to reach the goal.
 The campaign ended on August 13, 2010, with a total of $38,543 and 646 backers.
 On February 7, 2012, the Kickstarter-backed third studio album, titled An Unwavering Band of Light was released.
-In 2017, a song from that album, "Wake Up", appeared over the end titles of the season Four finale of Netflix's Bojack Horseman.
+In 2017, a song from that album, "Wake Up", appeared over the end titles of the Season Four finale of Netflix's Bojack Horseman.

+OFFAIR: From The Forest Floor

+The 12-track album cycles through a 24-hour period, beginning at 7am.
+Each piece is designed to reflect aspects of the time it's representing, from sunrise to dusk, moonset to blue hour.
+The earthy, hypnotic project features collaborators John Mark Nelson, Hrishikesh Hirway, and Jess Abbott (solo as Tancred).